maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 <img width="600" alt="Indian Farmers' Protest Chart 3" src="Screenshot 2023-08-05 at 10.03.37 AM.png">
 <img width="600" alt = "Indian Farmers' Protest Chart 4" src="Screenshot 2023-08-05 at 10.02.30 AM.png">

-However, the majority seems to be in support of the Indian farmers who are protesting.
-The only time that the percentage of negative tweets changed was when [some of the entrances to Delhi were blocked](https://indianexpress.com/article/cities/chandigarh/farmers-protest-msp-block-delhi-chandigarh-highway-8660023/).
-This may indicate that people prefer to support protests that don't interfere with their mobility.
-In fact, violence against one politician caused less of a change than the traffic and rerouting caused by another protest.
+However, the public seems to be divided equally between negative, neutral, and positive reactions.
+The majority is overall neutral.
+The rest is more negatively positioned towards the movement, while the minority of tweets are positive.
+The traffic caused and the MP's smashed window seemed to have almost no change compared to the total sentiment.
+During the Republic's Day violence, though, the number of negative tweets drastically went up to almost 50% of the total number of tweets.
+Again, though, these results may not reflect the true sentiment towards the movement: the Indian government tried to suppress Twitter and shut down the internet in order to prevent support for the farmers.
+Also, this analysis doesn't exactly specify whether the negative tweets were directed towards the farmers or the government (it's likely that they were directed toward both).

 ### Women's March

-The Women's March (at least at its first protest) seems to be greatly supported.
+The Women's March during its first protest seemed to be greatly supported.
 However, I think it would be an interesting project in the future to research how they are viewed today.

 ### As a whole...

-Protests seem to be most popular when they don't hinder daily activities (causing traffic, blocking entrances/roads, interfering with daily routine, etc.).
-[People online](https://www.reddit.com/r/NoStupidQuestions/comments/y4c9gx/why_do_protesters_not_all_seem_to_do_really/) have also discussed how protests that inconvenience their daily routines diminish their support for the movement.
+Being inconvenienced actually didn't seem to affect the Indian farmers' movement at all.
+However, with more research, the results may turn out differently.

-Violence or unnecessarily brutal actions can also negatively impact a movement, even if that violence was only caused by one person.
+On the other hand, violence or unnecessarily brutal actions did seem to negatively impact a movement.
 [Research by a sociologist at Stanford](https://news.stanford.edu/2018/10/12/how-violent-protest-can-backfire/) has shown that violence from a popular movement will more negatively impact the movement compared to violence from the opposing side -- sometimes it will actually increase support for the opposing side.

 However, the bigger question becomes: is it more important to be a 'popular' movement or is it more important to make a change in our society?

 I think most protesters who are 'disruptive' prefer the latter option.
 As one protester said, “It isn’t fun: I hate disrupting people’s lives, and it’s upsetting that it’s come to this.
 But it has come to this.”

 ***Notes:***
 *This project is not verified or error-free.
 Please use results with caution.
 The Google Colab notebooks and HuggingFace/KeyBERT models used to create this research project are available for further analysis.*